ash1sh95/ash1sh95/README.md

 - 🔭 I’m currently working as a Data Engineer at [GM Financial](https://www.gmfinancial.com)
 - Previously was working as an Assiciate Data Engineer at [Snagajob](https://www.sngajob.com)
+- Working on Data ingestion, Azure and Terraform
 - 🌱 I’m currently learning kafka, snowflake and data architecture
 - 👯 I’m looking to collaborate on data engineering and analytics
 - 📫 How to reach me: ashish1995@gmail.com